Ahmedabbas75/Candy-Hierarchy-Analysis-Task/README.md

 ____________________________________________________________________________
 ## 3- Conclusion
 - Reached Results from Questions
-  - Most people aren't going out
+  - Most people `aren't going out`
-  - Male is the most common gender
+  - `Male` is the most common gender
-  - Most people who did the survey were between 35 and 50
+  - Most people who did the survey `age` between `35 and 50`
-  - Most countries from USA and Canada
+  - Most countries from` USA and Canada`
-  - Most people like dress white and gold
+  - Most people like `dress white and gold`
-  - Most people preferred friday
+  - Most people preferred `friday`
-  - Science is the most website checked out
+  - `Science` is the most website checked out
-  - Full-sized candy bar is the most loved candy
+  - `Full-sized candy bar` is the most loved candy
-  - Broken glow stick is the most hated candy
+  - `Broken glow stick` is the most hated candy

 ### 🔔 `In future I will do more analysis`